 Maximum Bench Press Test

 In a set weight maximum bench press test, the subject performs as many bench presses as they can at a particular weight.
-Tests such as this one are part of the NBA pre-draft camp fitness test, NHL combine testing and the NFL combine testing.
+Tests such as this one are part of the NBA pre-draft camp fitness test and the NFL combine testing.
 See also the max bench press test at a set cadence.

 - purpose: to measure maximum strength endurance of the chest muscle groups.